mandyvuong/Thermostat/README.md

 # Thermostat: business logic

-Week 6 Makers Academy challenge is building the logic needed to model a simple thermostat.
-Objective is to use Jasmine to Test-Drive Development of a thermostat.
+Week 6 Makers Academy week challenge
+Building the logic needed to model a simple thermostat.
+Objective is to use Jasmine to Test-Drive Development of a thermostat and learning fundamentals of Javascript

 ### Challenge setup